pr(1p) - phpMan

 Expand each input <tab> to the next greater column position

-shall be used as the input <tab>.
+character, char, is specified, it shall be used as the input

--f Use a <form-feed> for new pages, instead of the default behavior
+-f Use a <form-feed> for new pages, instead of the default

-first page if the standard output is associated with a terminal.
+before beginning the first page if the standard output is

--F Use a <form-feed> for new pages, instead of the default behavior
+-F Use a <form-feed> for new pages, instead of the default

-that uses a sequence of <newline>s.
+behavior that uses a sequence of <newline> characters.

-and in the page header.
+erand in the page header.

 -i[char][gap]

-3* gap+1, and so on.
-If gap is zero or is omitted, default tab
+positions gap+1, 2* gap+1, 3* gap+1, and so on.
+If gap is

-settings at every eighth column position shall be assumed.
-If
+umn position shall be assumed.
+If any non-digit character,

 -m Merge files.
-Standard output shall be formatted so the pr util-
+Standard output shall be formatted so the pr

-port merging of at least nine file operands.
+tations shall support merging of at least nine file operands.

 -n[char][width]

-Provide width-digit line numbering (default for width shall be
+Provide width-digit line numbering (default for width shall

-char (any non-digit character) is given, it shall be appended to
+-m output.
+If char (any non-digit character) is given, it

-the line number to separate it from whatever follows (default
+shall be appended to the line number to separate it from

-for char is a <tab>).
+whatever follows (default for char is a <tab>).

-The space taken is in addition to the output line width (see the
+shall be zero.
+The space taken is in addition to the output

--w option below).
+line width (see the -w option below).

 -p Pause before beginning each page if the standard output is

-directed to a terminal ( pr shall write an <alert> to standard
+directed to a terminal (pr shall write an <alert> to standard

-error and wait for a <carriage-return> to be read on /dev/tty).
+error and wait for a <carriage-return> to be read on

 -r Write no diagnostic reports on failure to open files.

-fied, the default width shall be 512.
+option is specified, the default width shall be 512.

 For single column output, input lines shall not be truncated.